Robustness of Brain Tumor Segmentation: Materials and Methods

 The fundamental aspect of convolution layers is their ability to identify local structures in their input data.
-These characteristics are then assigned to a new filter response - typically the image resolution does not change during this process. \\ However, each image can be divided into its low-frequency signal, which describes the coarse structure and the global layout, and its high-frequency signal, containing fine details; see Fig.~\ref{fig:octconv_idea}. \\ Although this is well known in the classic image processing community, this inherent information cannot be exploited by standard convolutional layers.
+These characteristics are then assigned to a new filter response - typically the image resolution does not change during this process. \\ However, each image can be divided into its low-frequency signal, which describes the coarse structure and the global layout, and its high-frequency signal, containing fine details; see Fig.~\ref{fig:octconv_idea}.
+Although this is well known in the classic image processing community, this inherent information cannot be exploited by standard convolutional layers.
 Recently there are several attempts to express this structure within layers of deep neural networks \cite{ke2017multigrid,chen2019drop}.
 The multigrid approach of Ke et al. \cite{ke2017multigrid} maps every convolutional layer into a pyramid of operations.
 In this way, features at different scales can be extracted.
-However, this type of strategy obviously has a massive disadvantage: The amount of required parameters increases with the number of scales in the pyramids. \\ \textit{Octave convolutions} use a similar concept but interpret output feature maps as mixtures of information at different frequency scales \cite{chen2019drop}.
-Hence, these advanced convolutions factorize the output maps only into two groups: low and high frequencies.
-The corresponding smoothly changing low-frequency maps are then stored in a low resolution tensor (half of the original input resolution) to reduce spatial redundancy \cite{chen2019drop}; see Fig.~\ref{fig:octconv_scheme}. \\ Following this idea, octave convolutions process low frequency information with corresponding (low frequency) convolutions.
-This not only increases the receptive field in the original pixel space, but also collects more contextual information.
-Since the resolution for the low-frequency filter responses can be reduced, this saves both computational load and memory consumption. \\ The effort for such an octave convolution architecture consists in an additional hyper parameter $\alpha \in [0; 1]$ indicating the ratio of low frequency components.
-Then, the input feature map $X\in\R^{c\times w\times h}$ can be written as

-where $w$ is the input width, $h$ the input height, and $c$ the number of channels.
-In addition to their ability to exploit spatial redundancy, octave convolutions also enable an efficient communication between low- and high-frequency components of the filter responses.

-\\Let $X=\{X^L,X^H\}, Y=\{Y^L,Y^H\}$ be the factorized input and output tensors, respectively.
-Then the output feature map is defined as
+However, this type of strategy obviously has a massive disadvantage: The amount of required parameters increases with the number of scales in the pyramids. \\